naianis/visual_path_husky/README.md

-# visual_path_husky
+## Overview
 This is a developing ROS Package.
 Ongoing project of a NMPC controller for path following and obstacle avoidance using a Clearpath Husky.
-Research founded by FAPESB and hosted on the Federal University of Bahia (UFBA)
+Research founded by FAPESB and hosted on the Federal University of Bahia (UFBA).

-Testing:
+This package implements a **proportional line follower considering obstacle avoidance**.
+The controller performs a semi-circular detour whenever an obstacle is found.
+For the **NMPC version**, please contact the developer.

+## Instalation:
+  1. Set the robot model for simulation.
+Instructions are found here: http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky
+  2. Opencv is required
-It's necessary to insert the custom path model in your gazebo enviroment.
+  3. Insert the custom path model in your gazebo enviroment.
 For that, copy the path_floor folder into your .gazebo/models folder.

-Download to your workspace
+  4. Download the package to your workspace

-catkin_make
+  5. Run catkin_make

+## Running:
+  #### Testing the world:
+    > roslaunch visual_path_husky path_husky.launch
+  #### Running the world + controller
-full_husky.launch
+    > roslaunch visual_path_husky full_husky.launch